lehet005/YeoMEAN/README.md

 * In the same settings menu, click the green "+" and add the database "yeoman-dev" and label it the same.

 To use the plugin, open the Mongo Explorer tab and right click on the yeomean-dev server and choose "refresh this server".
 You can then double click on your dabatase and view its contents.

+Play around with Mongo and this plugin, it's super helpful!